 Putative exopolysaccharide transporter with two subunits, PelFG (PelF has 507 aas and 1 N-terminal TMS, while PelG has 456 aas and 12 TMSs) (Vasseur et al., 2007)

 PelFG of Pseudomonas aeruginosa (Q02PM3)

-The progressive ankylosis (ANK) protein (AnkH) gives rise to craniometaphyseal bone dysplasia in man.
-This 12 TMS protein transports pyrophosphate and is expressed in the primary ciliary/basal body complex of kidney and bone tissues (Nürnberg et al., 2001; Carr et al. 2009).
+The progressive ankylosis (ANK) protein (AnkH; SLC62A1) gives rise to craniometaphyseal bone dysplasia in man.
+This 12 TMS protein was reported to transport pyrophosphate, but a more recent report suggests it transports ATP instead of pyrophosphate (Szeri et al. 2022).
+It is expressed in the primary ciliary/basal body complex of kidney and bone tissues (Nürnberg et al., 2001; Carr et al. 2009).
 It is critical for the regulation of pyrophosphate, and gain of function ANK mutations are associated with calcium pyrophosphate deposition disease (Mitton-Fitzgerald et al. 2016).

 AnkH of Homo sapiens (Q9HCJ1)